-* Tell you manager or employer your concerns and ask them if the treatment could be discounted with yourself for a short period of time.
+* Tell your manager or employer your concerns and ask them if the treatment could be discounted for a short time.
 This gives you a safety net and the salon could run a special promotion to boot!

-* When you are setting up your room, desk or treatment area, keep calm and focus all your attention on getting everything perfect for your client.
-Having everything in order takes away stress, and by focusing on the client’s needs before she arrives will shift your focus away from your fears.
+* When you are setting up your room, desk, or treatment area, keep calm and focus all attention on getting everything perfect for the client.
+Having everything in order takes away stress, and focusing on the client’s needs before she arrives will shift focus away from your fears.

 * Make sure you have studied and know everything about the treatment.
-Your superior knowledge will go a long way to convincing your clients of your abilities, even if the practical side of things needs more practice.
+Your superior knowledge will go a long way to convincing clients of your abilities, even if the practical side needs more practice.

-* Ask some of you friends and family to book in with you for your first few attempts.
-By the the time you have done any new treatment a couple of times your speed, confidence and ability will have already increased.
+* Ask some friends and family to book in for your first few attempts.
+By the time you have done any new treatment a couple of times, speed, confidence, and ability will have increased.

-Always remind yourself how far you have come, and think about all those who are rooting for you.
+Always remind yourself how far you have come, and think about all those rooting for you.
 They all just want you to win.

-Once a couple of weeks have passed the need to “act if” will just slip away.
-You will already be the therapist you were pretending.
+Once a couple of weeks have passed the need to “act if” will slip away.
+You will already be the therapist you were pretending to be.